homebridge-panasonic-ac-platform/homebridge-panasonic-ac-platform/CONTRIBUTING.md

 As stated above, the workflows will be run for the respective tag on the `master` branch.
 This helps to keep our repository clean and better manageable.

-#### Workflows
+#### Releasing a new version

-There are two workflows for publishing releases to npm:
+There are two workflows for creating new releases:

 **Create beta release**
 This workflow creates a beta release for the selected tag.